macs101-final/macs101-final.github.io/_posts/2014-12-10-frankfurt.markdown

   <dd> <iframe width="560" height="315" src="https://www.youtube.com/embed/B8yhRMIYqDk?ecver=1" frameborder="0" allowfullscreen></iframe></dd>
 </dl>

-Markx and other members of Franfurt School were concerned about the use of mass communication technology in distributing media content.

-They refer this process as Culture Industry.

-They were afraid that this technology/process would lead to a distorted and dangerous approach of social control.
-Again, this refers to the idea of having the capitalist class controls and owns the production of media/information.

-However, this idea is not well adopted due to the fact that technology actually empowers artists to produce and distribute their content idependently.
+Markx and members of Franfurt School were concerned about the use of mass communication technology in distributing media content.
+This is referred to as Culture Industry.
+They feared that this would lead to a distorted and dangerous approach of social control. where the capitalist class control the production of media and dissemination of information.
+However, this idea is not widely adopted due to the fact that technology empowers artists to produce and distribute their content idependently.

-For instance, soundcloud allows musicians to upload their content and allow millions of listeners to stream their music.
-This is something that was not possible before the raise of technology, especially mass communication.
+Soundcloud, for instance, allows musicians to upload their content, allowing millions of listeners to stream their music.
+This was not possible before the rise of technology and mass communication.

 <img src="http://s2.quickmeme.com/img/99/995eda7836c3778d5be05fa69c9a9b12cff7ed6b0b231754e31bea30089b4d97.jpg" alt="">